The documented history of the Italian Volpino is a long journey from the 4th century B.C. until today.

 ORIGIN

-Italian Volpino is just the last recent name used to call this breed which is at least 2500 years old (but it could be even older).
-It belonged to the ancient Greeks and Romans.
-In fact, there are many artistic depictions and literary sources showing and talking about a small-medium "foxy looking" dog, with erected ears, curled tail and medium-long fur.
-Without any doubt those dogs where the straight ancestors of our modern medium-small Spitz dog breeds, including the Italian Volpinos.
-They were called Melitaeus Catulus by the ancient Romans while the ancient Greeks were calling them Melitaion Kunidion.
-They were mainly used as pets, but they were also valid alarm/watch dogs and discrete mice hunters.
+Italian Volpino is the most recent name for this breed, which is at least 2,500 years old (though it could be even older).
+It originated in ancient Greece and Rome.
+Numerous artistic depictions and literary sources show and describe a small to medium-sized, fox-like dog with erect ears, a curled tail, and medium-long fur.
+These dogs were undoubtedly the direct ancestors of modern medium and small Spitz-type breeds, including the Italian Volpino.
+The ancient Romans called them Canis Melitaeus, while the ancient Greeks referred to them as Melitaion Kunidion.
+They were primarily kept as pets, but they also served as effective watchdogs and capable mousers.

-Let's see some ancient evidence of these dogs in Italy:
+Let's examine some ancient evidence of these dogs in Italy:

 Red figured amphora with handles